See pictures from decades of JROTC at CDH.

 During the 1929-1930 school year, the War Department established the Honor Unit rating as its highest award for performance during the annual Federal Inspection.
 Our JROTC unit earned this rating every year until 1971 when a higher category was instituted: Honor Unit with Distinction.
 Cretin-Derham Hall continued its unbroken record of merit remaining an Honor Unit with Distinction until this designation ended in 2014 to be replaced by the JROTC Program of Excellence rating which still allows the unit to wear the Gold Star as its symbol.
 From 1930 until today, we have retained the highest award of excellence for the Annual Inspection.

 For many years, the Raider Brigade was the largest JROTC program in the country.
 Even after JROTC became an optional course at Cretin, it remained popular.
 When Cretin and Derham Hall High Schools merged in the fall of 1987, JROTC continued to provide leadership opportunities for young men AND women.
 The first woman earned the Cadet Colonel’s rank in 1997.
-Today ladies make up about 10% of the Corps and are visible in all levels of the organization.
+Today young women make up nearly a third of the Corps and are visible in all levels of the organization.
 While the rifle team, precision drill team, and color guard still compete, we also maintain an honor guard, regulation drill team, flight club, and orienteering team.
 There are numerous opportunities for developing leaders to challenge themselves and grow.

 The Raider Brigade continues to show its excellence by developing young people to become better citizens and leaders.
 Today, our JROTC cadets serve in several different ways.
 We participate fully in Junior Achievement’s initiative to teach Kindergarten through fifth graders about entrepreneurship, work readiness, and financial literacy through experiential, hands-on programs in local schools.
 We serve at several events to support our school.
 We volunteer at our churches, school and neighborhoods to make the community stronger.
 We routinely send graduates on to the Service Academies or College ROTC to continue their leadership development in preparation to serve in the Armed Forces.